Repository Structure

 The redox project is actually just the root of the build system.
 It does not contain any of the code that the final Redox image will include.
 It includes the Makefiles, configuration files, and a few scripts to simplify setup and building.
 The redox project can be found here.

-The many packages that are assembled into the Redox image are built from the corresponding subprojects.
+The many recipes that are added into the Redox image are built from the corresponding subprojects.
 The name of a Redox package almost always matches the name of its subproject, although this is not enforced.

-The recipe for a Redox package contains the instructions to fetch and build the package, for its inclusion in the Redox image.
-The recipe is stored with the Cookbook, not with with package.
+The recipe contains the instructions to download and build a program, for its inclusion in the Redox image.
+The recipe is stored with the Cookbook.

 Cookbook

-The cookbook subproject contains the mechanism for building the Redox packages.
-It also contains the recipes.
+The cookbook subproject contains the mechanism for building the Redox recipes.
 If a recipe is modified, it is updated in the cookbook subproject.
-In order for the updated recipe to get included in your fetched cookbook, the redox project needs to be updated with the new cookbook SHA.
-Connect with us on Chat if a recipe is not getting updated.
+In order for the updated recipe to get included in your downloaded cookbook, the redox project needs to be updated with the new cookbook SHA commit hash.
+Connect with us on the chat if a recipe is not getting updated.

 Crates

-Some subprojects are built as Crates, and included in Redox packages using Cargo's package management system.
+Some subprojects are built as Rust crates, and included in Redox recipes using Cargo's dependency management system.
 Updates to a crate subproject must be pushed to the crate repository in order for it to be included in your build.

 Forks, Tarballs and Other Sources

-Some recipes obtain source code from places other than Redox GitLab.
-The cookbook mechanism can pull in source from any git URL.
-It can also obtain source tarballs, as is frequently the case for non-Rust applications.
+Some recipes obtain their source code from places other than Redox GitLab.
+The Cookbook mechanism can pull in source from any Git repository URL.
+It can also obtain tarballs which is most used by C/C++ programs.

 In some cases, the Redox GitLab has a fork of another repository, in order to add Redox-specific patches.
 Where possible, we try to push these changes upstream, but there are many reasons why this might not be feasible.